Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Design

 To evaluate the generated interventions, we developed a set of eight \textit{intervention judge rubrics} in close consultation with experts.
 These rubrics were refined through multiple iterations to capture both psychological principles and practical considerations relevant to brief SSIs \cite{persson2025design, paredes2014poptherapy, gottfredson2015standards, mohr2014behavioral, yardley2015person}.
-The final rubric set includes the following criteria: (1) Narrative Flow, (2) Small Progress, (3) Safe Sequencing, (4) Explicit Alignment with Psychological Principles, (5) Specificity, (6) Non-retrievability, (7) Everyday Feasibility, and (8) Understandability.
+Specifically, the rubrics are (1) Narrative Flow, (2) Small Progress, (3) Safe Sequencing, (4) Explicit Alignment with Psychological Principles, (5) Specificity, (6) Non-retrievability, (7) Everyday Feasibility, and (8) Understandability.
+Each rubric was specified through a short definition, a contrasting pair of high- and low-quality examples, a set of concrete checks, and anchored scale points to calibrate scoring.
 Each rubric $r \in \mathcal{R}_I$ was scored on a 1--5 scale by an LLM judge given the candidate intervention and user context $C$, with higher scores indicating better alignment; all criteria were weighted equally.
-Additional details about these rubrics are provided in Appendix~\ref{app:int-judge-rubric}.
+To support discrimination among closely matched candidates and reduce order bias, the judge compared all candidates side by side under each criterion before scoring (a listwise evaluation~\cite{li2024llms}) and grounded every rating in concrete details drawn from the plan text.
 The candidates were evaluated using these rubrics through an LLM-as-a-judge approach \cite{li2024llms, chandra2025lived}.
-The overall score for an intervention was computed as
+Additional details about these rubrics are provided in Appendix~\ref{app:int-judge-rubric}, with full prompts in Appendix~\ref{app:rubric-intervention}.